jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 A decade before the music industry was in the same spot.
 Record stores and sales died when customers got the internet and refused to wait for digital distribution and so used Napster.
 When Steve Jobs made iTunes to help save the music industry, he said he'd "never spent so much of my time trying to convince people [music executives] to do the right thing for themselves".

-Darth Blockbuster reacted the same way.
-Antagonism is what obsolete people do.
-So that's the situation Stargazer.
-Dark majic got people watching bad movies.
-The Computer Age gave the people a better product.
-Industrial Age power refused to innovate in favour of Main Street.
-And rule book says it was wrong for the people to take matter into their own hands.
+A large and profitable business is faced with a choice.
 But we've got a long way, so let's take a short break before facing down the Death Star.

 ![New Tool Creation](/img\sketches\frontline-movies-full.jpg)
 _Most movies stink, most theatres are dead.
 That's you Stargazer, looking at the frontline after removing the dark magic mask that had you watching pointless movie award shows._

 # Intermission

 Let's consider some things during our short rest.

 ## Old Philosophy vs. New Philosophy

 Techvolution is a philosophy book.
 I don't directly reference past philosophy books though.
 Like any topic it takes some practice to read.
-However, let's time some time to appreciate the strong beliefs of past protagonists and antagonists.
+However, let's take a peek and appreciate the strong beliefs of past protagonists and antagonists.

-Below are two snippets from famous philosophers Robert Filmer and Thomas Paine.
+Below are two snippets from influential philosophers Robert Filmer and Thomas Paine.
 The passages will help explain how someone can think themselves so right, when history proves them so wrong.
 I won't comment on either passage.
 Just know when a philosophy clicks, it makes people into its followers, and both these writers motivated generations of followers to fight to the death.

 ===